CitrineInformatics/gemd-docs/docs/specification/objects.md

 * Each Run must be associated with exactly one Spec.

 The mechanism for [Attribute](../attributes) validation is through [Attribute Templates](../attribute-templates).
 If the Attribute's template is set, the Attribute's [Value](../value-types) is validated against the constraints defined in that template.
 If the [Object Template](../object-templates/) has further restricted the bounds of the Attribute Template, then those tighter constraints are enforced.
 The Properties, Parameters and Conditions of Object Templates and of Objects are matched when they point at the same Attribute Template.

 An [Object](../objects) can have [Attributes](../attributes) that are not defined in its [Object Template](../object-templates), and an Object Template can have Attributes that are not defined in associated Objects.
+However, an Object cannot have two attributes of the same type (Property, Parameter, or Condition) with the same name or the same attribute template.

 ---
 ## Process Spec